custom-components/pyscript/docs/reference.rst

 If ``state_hold`` is also specified, all the entries in the table that say "if expr ``True``" must remain ``True`` for that number of seconds for the trigger to occur.

 All state variables in HASS have string values.
-So you’ll have to do comparisons against string values or cast the variable to an integer or float.
+So you'll have to do comparisons against string values or cast the variable to an integer or float.
 These two examples are essentially equivalent (note the use of single quotes inside the outer double quotes):